 Enables the Teacher to be Present

 When the classroom is organized and you know where everything is, you are able to constantly be “in the moment” instead of planning out your next step or thinking about where to find something.
 It’s a total game changer!
+Learn more about classroom organization!

 In closing, I hope you found this list of strategies for increasing student engagement helpful!
 They worked really well in my classroom.
 After implementing them, my students were more engaged than ever before.
 My classroom ran smoother and my students’ standardized test scores skyrocketed.
 I hope you find the same success!